Golgi tendon reflex: Flexibilities

 The output of the Ib inhibitory interneurons are flexible because they receive inputs from golgi tendon organs, muscle spindles, cutaneous receptors, joint receptors, and different descending pathways.

 The multiple sensory/control inputs may allow fine motor activities, such as grasping a delicate object, in which other senses may guide force control.

-In addition, stimulating GTO doesn't always inhibit motor neurons, because during activities such as walking, the Ib inhibitory interneurons are inhibited, and Ib excitatory interneurons stimulate the motoneurons.
+In addition, stimulating GTO does not always inhibit motor neurons, because during activities such as walking, the Ib inhibitory interneurons are inhibited, and Ib excitatory interneurons stimulate the motoneurons.

 Contrast to stretch reflex

 The stretch reflex operates as a feedback mechanism to control muscle length by causing muscle contraction.
 In contrast, the tendon reflex operates as a negative feedback mechanism to control muscle tension.
 Although the tendon reflex is less sensitive than the stretch reflex, it can override the stretch reflex when tension is great, for example, causing a person to drop a very heavy weight.
 Like the stretch reflex, the tendon reflex is ipsilateral.
 The sensory receptors for this reflex are called tendon Golgi receptors, which lie within a tendon near its junction with a muscle.
 In contrast to muscle spindles, which are sensitive to changes in muscle length, tendon organs detect and respond to changes in muscle tension that are caused by muscular contraction, but not passive stretch.